aka The Devil’s Hand

 In 1994, the New Bethlehem religious sect is horrified with the birth of six girls on the sixth day of the six month.
 Elder Beacon wants to kill the girls because he believes that this is the prophecy of the Drommelkind, the devil being born in flesh, but Jacob Brown prevents him.
 One of the mothers kills her child and herself to stop the prophecy coming true.
 In the present day, the other five girls are all nearing their eighteenth birthday.
 They are beginning to become playful and venture to the near end of the lake, beyond which they are forbidden to go, where they are attracted to boys from the town.
 However, as the hour of their birthday nears, the girls start to disappear and their murdered bodies later found.
 As more deaths occur and others kill themselves in panic at the prophecy coming true, Elder Beacon is determined to purge the evil from the community.

 Christian E. Christiansen is a Danish director who has made a half-dozen films in his own country and gained attention with an Oscar-nominated short film At Night (2007).
 This had him brought to the US to make his first English-language film, the bland teen formula thriller The Roommate (2011).
 Where the Devil Hides was Christiansen’s second English-language film.
+His subsequent work has been in Danish television, including work on The Kingdom: Exodus (2022)

 Where the Devil Hides seems to be setting out to do something different with the Devil Child theme, which has become an overused cliche in genre cinema.
 In a more original touch, the film is set within an Amish-like religious community.
 This immediately sets off some interesting moral conflicts – a Biblical prophecy taking place among a religious group that people regard as extreme and crazy.
 The film never quite tackles the either/ors it creates here – the question of whether the people are deluded in their superstitious worldview or if they are right what implications it holds for the rest of the world where it would seem that The Almighty requires an austere, judgmental and Luddhite lifestyle of us.